jlmoya/lowdisc/readme.txt

 * skips a given number of elements in the sequence,
 * leaps (i.e. ignores) a given number of elements from call to call.

+Overview of sequences
+ * The Halton sequence.
+ * The Faure sequence.
+ * The Reverse Halton sequence of Vandewoestyne and Cools.
+ * The Sobol sequence.
+ * The Niederreiter base 2 and arbitrary base sequence.

 This module currently provides the following functions:
 * lowdisc_cget : Returns the value associated with the given key for the given object.
 * lowdisc_configure : Update one option of the current object and returns an updated object.